-Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact POPULATION AND HOUSING: Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? \boxtimes b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere?

-a) Would the project induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact POPULATION AND HOUSING: Would the project: a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? $\boxtimes$ b) Displace substantial numbers of existing people or housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$ a) Would the project induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 No Impact.
 Growth-inducing impacts are caused by those characteristics of a project that foster or encourage population and/or economic growth, such as new housing, creation of a new job center, or construction of new infrastructure that could support additional development beyond the project site.
 The project would result in the development of 151,075 square feet of light industrial building space, housed in nine separate concrete tilt-up structures, each of which could be occupied by one or more businesses.
-While the project would create new spaces for employment, none of the individual units would be of a size that would attract a large employment generator that would recruit potential employees from outside of the area.
-Since the number of parking spaces is an indication of the likely level of employment on-site, if 90 percent of the 260 spaces are used by employees driving singleoccupant vehicles, that equates to 234 total employees.
+While the project would create new spaces for employment, none of the individual units would be of a size that would attract a large employment generator, that would recruit potential employees from outside of the area.
+It is not possible to precisely estimate the number of employees that would be onsite on any given work day, since the future tenants are unknown and the characteristics of those future businesses cannot be defined at this time.
+Since the number of parking spaces is an reasonable indication of the likely level of employment on-site, if 90 percent of the 260 spaces are used by employees driving single-occupant vehicles, that equates to 234 total employees.
 Further, while a General Plan amendment and zone change is required to allow the proposed light industrial land uses on Site 2, that would not represent a significant change in employment intensity from the current Commercial Office (CO) designations; it may actually result in a lower overall employment intensity compared to what is possible under the CO regulations, since offices typically have higher levels of employment intensity than light industrial uses.
 Thus, the project would not induce substantial unplanned population growth due to the proposed type or intensity of land uses.